-The Data Protection Act 1998 lays down strict rules about collecting, storing and using personal information about customers and staff.
+The EU General Data Protection Regulation (GDPR) lays down strict rules about collecting, storing and using personal information about customers and staff.
 Failure to follow the rules could mean a fine of up to 4% of your annual global turnover or €20m, whichever is greater.
 Here, we look at your obligations

 "It's important to ensure that an individual's privacy is protected as soon as their information is received," says Peter Driscoll, ex chair of the National Association of Data Protection Officers.
 "And you must only use the information for the purposes you said you would use it for.
 If you tell someone their information will be used to pay their account, you should not use it for market research."

 Basic data protection requirements

 Any data you gather must be accurate, kept up to date and deleted (or otherwise disposed of) when you no longer need it.
 If it is sensitive information (called 'special category data' in the GDPR) that relates to ethnic origin, trade union membership, personal beliefs, biometric ID information, genetics, health and so on, you must comply with stricter requirements to use it.

 Save £5 and pay £30 for a year's access to 740 business document templates.
 Use code SLD7948.S

 The requirement to notify the Information Commissioner's Office (ICO) of your processing no longer applies under the GDPR, but many organisations using personal data will still be required to pay a fee to the ICO.